pinkpong111/From-Call-Centers-to-Neurons/From-Call-Centers-to-Neurons.md

 **Hidden degradation (ρ̇ < 0 continues):** Near ρ ≈ 1, the recovery term αρ·d·C·(1−ρ) is small while the drain −μρ·Φ·ρ persists.
 Resolution erodes slowly but steadily.

+**Empirical parallels.** Silent Criticality is not merely a theoretical construct.
+Analogous phenomena have been documented across domains:

+- **Neural systems:** Recent work on neural criticality shows that cortical networks spontaneously transition between critical ("up") and subcritical ("down") states (Yaghoubi et al., 2024), with the critical state exhibiting power-law avalanche statistics while appearing externally stable.
+The Silent Criticality regime maps to a system poised at the critical boundary with slow internal degradation invisible to surface-level metrics.
+- **Self-organized criticality in adaptive networks:** Sugimoto et al. (2025) demonstrate that network structure determines whether criticality is maintained or lost — with hub-dominated topologies being more vulnerable to silent drift, directly paralleling the k-dependent vulnerability in the ODE model.
+- **Agentic AI governance:** The AIGN Global Report (2025) documents that 62% of organizations experienced agent-driven operational errors within 12 months, yet 81% lacked governance infrastructure to detect them — a real-world instantiation of Silent Criticality where internal metrics ("agents functioning") mask accumulating misalignment.
+- **Latent variable criticality:** Sederberg et al. (2024) show that avalanche criticality arises in neural populations coupled to latent dynamical variables, without requiring fine-tuning.
+This supports the ODE model's prediction that Silent Criticality emerges naturally (not pathologically) when a slow latent variable (ρ) governs the effective criticality state.

 ### Formal Silent Criticality Conditions

 **(A) Surface maintenance:**